davecatmeow/EcologicalSoundLandingPage/README.md

 # EcologicalSoundLandingPage
 COMP8715 “22-S2-2-C Ecological Sound” Landing Page

-This page is the static cpoy of [github repo](https://github.com/davecatmeow/EcologicalSoundLandingPage), the internal link in this repo might not work.
+This page is the static copy of [github repo](https://github.com/davecatmeow/EcologicalSoundLandingPage), the internal link in this repo might not work.
 In that case, please directly visit our repo.

 ## DArT Blockchain